paul-hammant/tbd/content/index.md

 ## History

 Trunk Based Development isn't a new branching model.
-The word 'trunk' is referent to the concept of a growing tree, where the fattest longest span is the trunk not the branches that radiate from it and are of more limited length.
+The word 'trunk' is referent to the concept of a growing tree, where the fattest and longest span is the trunk, not the branches that radiate from it and are of more limited length.

 It has been a lesser known model since the mid-nineties.
 The largest of development organizations, like Google and Facebook practice it at scale.